 In 1881 he was appointed deputy sheriff of Uvalde County and two years later became the sheriff.
-He turned out to be an efficient and popular lawman and made plans to run for re-election in 1884.
-However, on the night of March 11, 1884, in the Vaudeville Variety Theater in San Antonio, Fisher and his companion, noted gunman Ben Thompson, were involved in a shootout brought on by a quarrel between Thompson and the theater’s owners.
+He became an efficient and popular lawman and made plans to run for re-election in 1884.
+However, on the night of March 11, 1884, in the Vaudeville Variety Theater in San Antonio, Fisher, and his companion, noted gunman Ben Thompson, were involved in a shootout brought on by a quarrel between Thompson and the theater’s owners.
 Both Fisher and Thompson were killed.

 Fisher was initially buried at his ranch, but his remains were later moved to the Pioneer Cemetery in Uvalde.